ISV Payment Integration

 CardConnect — The ISV Path Most ISVs Should Evaluate

-For SaaS platforms and embedded-payments ISVs, the Fiserv door that almost always matters is CardConnect, accessed through the LaunchPointe ISV program.
+For SaaS platforms and embedded-payments ISVs, the Fiserv door that almost always matters is CardConnect, accessed through the ISV Partner Program.

 What CardConnect is, structurally